 - The penthouse atop Smith Tower is on the rental market for the first time

-There are also some 4,000 U.S. stores licensed to do business with Starbucks in supermarkets, airports and elsewhere.
-Workers in those stores will be retrained at about the same time but not necessarily on the same day, O’Neil said.
+Workers at the 4,000-some U.S. stores licensed to do business with Starbucks in supermarkets, airports and elsewhere will be retrained at about the same time but not necessarily on the same day, O’Neil said.

 The retraining is part of Starbucks’ plan to revive its brand and sales growth, which by one measure sank to an all-time low last quarter.
-Chairman Howard Schultz last month returned as chief executive to oversee the turnaround.
+Chairman Howard Schultz took back the job of chief executive last month to oversee the turnaround.

-More changes are expected to be unveiled at the company’s annual meeting March 19.
+More changes are expected to be unveiled at the company’s annual meeting on March 19.

-In an interview last month, Schultz said he was committed to “reinvent and reinvest in training the likes of which we have not done.”
+Schultz said in an interview last month that he is committed to “reinvent and reinvest in training the likes of which we have not done.”